Dongfeng-He/FogComputing/README.md

 Execute the fog node application, cloud application and user application to make it work.

 #### 3.1 Start Fog Node Application
-The fog nodes running in the same LAN can collaborate with each other.
-Clone this project to the fog node virtual machine.
+The fog nodes running in the same LAN can collaborate with each other.＜/br＞ Clone this project to the fog node virtual machine.
 ```javascript
 git clone https://github.com/Dongfeng-He/FogComputing.git